smart-edge-open/specs/doc/core-network/openness_ngc.md

 The following is the minimum functionality required to support the integration of the OpenNESS integrated MEC solution with a 5G Core network based on the required deployment scenarios:

-* Control and Configuration in UPF selection functionality,  required in case of location based edge-node deployments with associated 5G user-plane.
+* Control and Configuration in UPF selection functionality,  required in case of location based edge node deployments with associated 5G user-plane.

-* Interface for dynamic configuration of user-plane deployed or deleted from edge-nodes.
+* Interface for dynamic configuration of user-plane deployed or deleted from edge nodes.
 Referred to as the OAM interface in this document.

 * Network Exposure Function (NEF), with minimal functionality to support Traffic influence subscription operations through Application Function (AF)

 # Summary

 This white paper highlights the Edge computing enhancements made in the 3GPP 5G standards along with the key implementation challenges.
 The document provides a description of the OpenNESS view of integration for Edge controllers with the 5G Core Network as well as the API end points and end to end flows required in edge deployments.
-The OpenNESS reference implementation was validated with a modified 5G Core in SA mode to support the APIs for edge deployments (per 3GPP 5G Standard) and the 5G UPF with multiple N6 interfaces with the edge-node connected towards local DNN interface.
+The OpenNESS reference implementation was validated with a modified 5G Core in SA mode to support the APIs for edge deployments (per 3GPP 5G Standard) and the 5G UPF with multiple N6 interfaces with the edge node connected towards local DNN interface.

 Along with discussing the supported features in OpenNESS for 5G integration also outlined are the areas of interest for future enhancements.

-Further validation of OpenNESS integration activities will be continued with commercial 5G Core network solution partners.

 ## References